Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 The alternating picket fence slat – also called Shadow Box fencing – is shown in this video from Lowe’s Home Improvement:

-4) Setting up the Foundation
+4) Set up the Foundation for Posts

-Here is how you get a straight perimeter when building a new privacy fence.
+Here is how you get a straight perimeter when building a new privacy fence:

-Get Measurements and Mark the Perimeter of the Privacy Fence location:
+1).
+Find Measurements and Mark the Perimeter of the Privacy Fence location:

-Mistakes are bound to occur, so it’s always good to have backup material when you need more.
+Mistakes are bound to occur, so it’s always good to have backup material when needed.

 Now it’s time to mark the perimeter and layout your post locations.
 Mark the spots with batter boards and tie a string around the perimeter (should be nailed/screwed to each batter board).

-This step will help you line the posts up correctly, so your fence is straight.
+This step will help you line the posts up correctly so your fence is straight.

 Check out this great video: “How to Set Batter Boards,” from the fine folks at Lowes: